kerem-erkinsoy/appcent-todo-app/README.md

-# Appcent Todo-App REST-API
+# Appcent Todo-App
 A todo list API built using Spring Boot.
-The todo app is implemented using the in memory H2 database.
-The exposed swagger documented RESTFUL API endpoinds can be accessed via the link "http://localhost:8080/swagger-ui.html".
+The todo app is implemented using the in-memory H2 database.
+The exposed Swagger documented RESTFUL API endpoinds can be accessed via the link "http://localhost:8080/swagger-ui.html".
 The application provides the authenticate process and todo operations are performed according to the authenticated user.